defreeze/defreeze/README.md

 - 🌱 I’m currently learning everything ML, NLP and financial modelling.
 - 📫 Reach out on linkedin: https://www.linkedin.com/in/alex-de-vries-nl/

-My Github is used as a repository for all personal data science projects. for all my completed courses view : https://gist.github.com/defreeze
+My Github is used as a repository for all personal data science projects. for some additional completed courses view : https://gist.github.com/defreeze

 <!---
 defreeze/defreeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.